shoch77/task2AI/README.md

 # task2AI
-Manipulate with -turtlesim package- in both (ROS noetic + ROS2 foxy)
+Manipulate with -turtlesim package- in ROS noetic